Ava7i/How-to-install-git-LFS-on-Linux-22.4/README.md

 $cd ~/Downloads
 $tar -xf git-lfs-linux-amd64-v2.9.0.tar.gz
 ```
-3. Then type
+4. Then type

 ```python
 $chmod 755 install.sh
 $sudo ./install.sh
 ```

-4. Then install
+5. Then install

 ```python
 $git lfs install
 ```

 ![push output](https://github.com/Ava7i/How-to-install-git-LFS-on-Linux-22.4/blob/main/Img/Screenshot%20from%202022-11-09%2016-20-19.png)
+ ## SUCCESS!!
 ## How can you use git LFS in your repo
 1. Go to settings on your repository
 2. Then click the button